WheezePuppet/anyfeed/README.txt

 );

+3) Create an account for yourself (and anyone else you'd like).
+Enter the following on the MySQL command line:

+INSERT INTO users VALUES ('yourusername',SHA1('yourpassword'));

+(Substitute your actual desired username and password, of course.)

-3) Create a file called .htaccess in the anyfeed directory, and add these four lines to it:
+4) Create a file called .htaccess in the anyfeed directory, and add these four lines to it:

 SetEnv MYSQL_HOST yourMySQLHost